GatorEducator/java-assignment-solution-100-01/README.md

   checks by, for instance, producing the correct output.
-Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its use of Markdown.
+Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of Markdown.

-- **Travis CI Build Status**: Since additional checks on the source code or technical writing may be encoded in Travis CI's actions and, moreover, all of the GatorGrader checks are also run in Travis CI, students will receive a checkmark grade if their builds pass and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
-As with the previous grading component, students are encouraged to repeatedly attempt to get their Travis CI build to pass.
+- **Travis CI Build Status**: Since additional checks on the source code and/or technical writing may be encoded in Travis CI's actions and, moreover, all of the GatorGrader checks are also run in Travis CI, students will receive a checkmark grade if their builds pass and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
+As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their Travis CI build to pass.

 - **Mastery of Technical Writing**: Students will receive also receive a checkmark grade when the responses to the technical writing questions